Good Monday to you all,

 If the layers are a bit thick it will take a little more time to cook, just check back every 5 to 10 minutes so that you do not over cook it.
 I saved the scalloped top sections to put on the top of the dish just for fun.
 You can slice this long ways instead of cross ways and that may speed the cook time a bit.
 This was a fun side dish to make.

 As I said this was served with a fresh grilled rotisserie Chicken (basil, garlic and Lemon juice) okra patties (these were done using this recipe (we just added a touch more butter milk to make it clump together) a salad and fresh picked tomatoes from my garden.
-A glass of white wine and the meal was complete,

 I hope you enjoy this and will check back next week for our next adventure.